FlowCI/docs/v1.0/git/github.md

 3. GitHub setup

     Copy `public key` and add deploy key to Github from repo `Settings > Deploy key` for single repo access.
-Github not allowed to add same public key for muliple repositories, we recommend to have a special 'CI user' to manage single public key access.
+Github not allowed to add same public key for muliple repositories, we recommend to have a special 'CI user' to manage single public key access: [adding new ssh key to your github account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

     ![](./img/github_setup_deploy_key.png)